pongasoft/jamba/README.md

 ### Build & Deploy

-- simple script to build, test, validate, edit and install the plugin from the command line (see [jamba.sh (.bat)](https://jamba.dev/jamba.sh/)
+- a simple script to build, test, validate, edit and install the plugin from the command line (see [jamba.sh (.bat)](https://jamba.dev/jamba.sh/)
 - build a **self-contained** plugin that depends on the VST3 SDK
 - optionally wraps the VST3 plugin into an Audio Unit plugin (macOS)
 - build a universal plugin for Apple Silicon support (macOS)